Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 That’s not the case with tiebacks and wall anchors.

 With tiebacks, you need to excavate around the exterior of the basement wall because while the helical plates are meant to be screwed into the dirt, they aren’t meant to be screwed through a cinder block wall.
-With plate anchors, the excavations are smaller and further into the yard, but you still must dig and refill a hole in order to attach the plate to the end of the steel rod.
+With plate anchors, the excavations are smaller and farther into the yard, but you still must dig and refill a hole to attach the plate to the end of the steel rod.

 You will need heavier equipment, and the weather can pose a much greater obstacle to installation.